CHEMeDATA/smallMoleculeNMRdatabase/README.md

    - _add any other relevant information ..._

 Initially, the registration and addition of supporting information would be done using pull requests on this repository, but a more rebust mecanism can easily be introduced.
 The point of this project is to separate the steps in the spirit of the CHEMaDATA initiative:

--identify chemistry files
+- Identify chemistry files
--extract metadata from the chemistry files and create CHEMeDATA objects for spectra, molecules and assigned spectra.
+- Extract metadata from the chemistry files and create CHEMeDATA objects for spectra, molecules and assigned spectra.

 This mecanism is flexible allowing anybody to contribute at by
 - adding identifyer of chemistry-relevant archives (see point 1)